HSchoolboyEr/WhatThisFuncDo/tools/linear_models/README.md

 - how use more data from graph structure
 - separate operands and operators
 - classes disbalansed
+- how distributed duplicated functions and how much
 - how get more data...and more...and more :)